calistasalsabila/Programming-Language/Java/material/java_oop/32_equalsandHashMethod.md

 ---

-## 🌟 Conclusion
+## Conclusion

 Properly implementing `equals()` and `hashCode()` is crucial when working with object comparisons and collections.
-It ensures your objects behave correctly, are stored efficiently, and maintain integrity in sets, maps, and other structures. 🔐🚀
+It ensures your objects behave correctly, are stored efficiently, and maintain integrity in sets, maps, and other structures.

+> 📚 This is part of the Java OOP chapter.